SharKingStudios/Terralift/README.md

 - RPLIDAR is started first and must publish `/scan` before the heavier stack starts.
 - SLAM waits for both `/scan` and `/odom` before configuring and activating.
 - Nav2 waits for `/map` before it starts.
-- Demo controls wait for `/scan` so controller/lift/arbiter nodes do not race the sensor stack.

-The intermittent `frame ID "map" passed to canTransform is invalid` failure was a startup race.
-When the lidar or SLAM side did not fully come up, Nav2 was able to start before a valid map frame existed, then it spammed TF errors and sometimes killed the stack.
-Retrying or rebooting sometimes fixed it because the lidar serial negotiation and ROS graph happened to come up in a healthier order.

 ## Useful Commands